usgs/groundmotion-processing/docs/processing-steps/waveform-processing/filtering.md

 `compute_snr/check/threshold`.
-The corner frequencies are determined independently for each channel if `same_horiz` is set to False; otherwise the horizontal channels are forced to have the same corner frequencies, where the high of the highpass corners and the lower of the lowpass corners of the two channels are selected.
+The corner frequencies are determined independently for each channel if `same_horiz` is set to False; otherwise the horizontal channels are forced to have the same corner frequencies, where the higher of the highpass corners and the lower of the lowpass corners of the two channels are selected.

 ## lowpass_max_frequency

-The lowpass corner frequency should not exceed the Nyquist frequency.
+The lowpass corner frequency should not equal or exceed the Nyquist frequency.
 This processing step allows you to set a factor `fn_fac` that is multiplied by the record's Nyquist frequency, which is then used as a cap on the lowpass corner frequency.
+This is useful to prevent errors when

+- Using constant corner frequencies and you encounter a record with a lower sample rate than expected.
+- Using the SNR-based corner frequency selection method, and the SNR criteria are met all the way up to the Nyquist frequency.

 ## adjust_highpass_corner